ryan8614/CITS5206-Capstone/README.md

 - Mocked authentication and session management
 - Isolated API route testing

+## Future Enhancements

+- **Input Validation**
+  Introduce constraints on input fields to prevent the submission of invalid or inconsistent data during editing.

+- **Search Functionality**
+  Implement a robust search feature to quickly locate room or staff information.

+- **Integrated Navigation**
+  Enable clickable links between the accommodation map and the contact list, allowing users to easily navigate between related information in both views.

+- **Printable Contact List**
+  Refine the formatting of the contact list to enhance readability and ensure it is print-ready.

+- **Role-Based Access Control (RBAC)**
+  Implement a permission management system to assign different levels of access based on user roles (e.g., admin, staff, viewer), ensuring data security and appropriate usage.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: